-- Any breach of these Endurance Rules or other FEI Rules and Regulations will be dealt with in accordance with the procedures set out in these Endurance Rules or (where there are none) in accordance with the procedures set out in the FEI General Regulations or other applicable FEI Rules and Regulations. - The sanctions listed in these Endurance Rules are not exhaustive.
+- 863.1 Any breach of these Endurance Rules or other FEI Rules and Regulations will be dealt with in accordance with the procedures set out in these Endurance Rules or (where there are none) in accordance with the procedures set out in the FEI General Regulations or other applicable FEI Rules and Regulations. - 863.2 The sanctions listed in these Endurance Rules are not exhaustive.
 They apply in addition to any other sanctions set out in other applicable FEI Rules and Regulations.

-864. ATHLETE PENALTY POINTS
+864. ATHLETE AND TRAINER 9 PENALTY POINTS

-An Athlete will automatically receive the following number of penalty points for each incident set out below:
+864.1 An Athlete and Trainer will each automatically receive the following number of penalty points for each incident set out below:

-Incident Penalty points Failure to Qualify - metabolic (FTQ-ME) 10 Failure to Qualify for a metabolic reason that requires immediate invasive treatment 25 Horse suffers a Severe Injury and/or a Catastrophic Injury during an FEI Competition 80 Horse participating in an FEI Event or National Event during the applicable Mandatory Rest Period 100 (the additional penalties set out in Article 866.1 will also apply) Horse is not presented for Horse Inspection before leaving the Field of Play 100 (the additional penalties set out in Articles 810 and 866.1 will also apply) Incorrect Behaviour (as defined in the FEI General Regulations) 100 (with an Incorrect Behaviour Card pursuant to Article 865.2; Incorrect Behaviour may also be sanctioned under the FEI General Regulations) Failure by the Person Responsible to provide a copy of the veterinary report from a designated/approved referral centre to the FEI in accordance with Article 840 80
+Incident Penalty points Failure to Qualify - metabolic (FTQ-ME) 10 Failure to Qualify for a metabolic reason that requires immediate invasive treatment 10 Serious Injury (metabolic) 25 Failure to Qualify - Serious Injury (musculoskeletal) Horse suffers a Severe Injury and/or a Catastrophic Injury during an FEI Competition 11 80 Horse participating in an FEI Event or National Event during the applicable Mandatory Out of Competition Rest Period 100 (the additional penalties set out in Articles 839.3.3 and 866.1 will also apply) 12 Horse is not presented for Horse Inspection before leaving the Field of Play 100 (the additional penalties set out in Articles 810 and 866.1 will also apply) Incorrect Behaviour (as defined in the FEI General Regulations) 100 (with an Incorrect Behaviour Card pursuant to Article 865.2; Incorrect Behaviour may also be sanctioned under the FEI General Regulations)

-&lt;sup>9 Penalty points for Trainers will only be applicable as of 1 July 2020.
+9 Penalty points for Trainers will only be applicable as of 1 July 2020.

-As from 1 July 2020, this will change to 'Failure to Qualify - Serious Injury (metabolic)'.
+10 As from 1 July 2020, this will change to 'Failure to Qualify - Serious Injury (metabolic)'.